brechtdv/vitae/vitae.md

 # Brecht Devleesschauwer

-Epidemiologist, PhD DVM MVSc MStat
+Senior epidemiologist, PhD DVM MVSc MStat

 _Scientific Institute of Public Health (WIV-ISP), Department of Public Health and Surveillance_
 _Center for Burden and Risk Assessment_---[www.cbra.be](http://www.cbra.be)